Los Angeles Prostitution Defense Attorney

 - Agree to engage in an act of prostitution

-You first line of defense is to contact a skilled California criminal defense attorney from our office.
+You first line of defense is to contact a skilled criminal defense lawyer in Los Angeles.
 We will evaluate the evidence and witnesses, question the appropriate persons, and work with you on building your defense.
-The criminal defense attorneys at Stephen G. Rodriguez and Partners will act immediately to preserve any evidence favorable to the defense.
+The legal team at Stephen G. Rodriguez & Partners will act immediately to preserve any evidence favorable to the defense.

 For an aggressive representation to protect your rights and your freedom, contact a Los Angeles prostitution lawyer